influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/schema_and_data_layout.md

 [Tags](/influxdb/v1.5/concepts/glossary/#tag) containing highly variable information like UUIDs, hashes, and random strings will lead to a large number of series in the database, known colloquially as high series cardinality.
 High series cardinality is a primary driver of high memory usage for many database workloads.

-See [Hardware Sizing Guidelines](/influxdb/v1.5/guides/hardware_sizing/#general-hardware-guidelines-for-a-single-node) for [series cardinality](/influxdb/v1.5/concepts/glossary/#series-cardinality) recommendations based on your hardware.
+See [Hardware sizing guidelines](/influxdb/v1.5/guides/hardware_sizing/#general-hardware-guidelines-for-a-single-node) for [series cardinality](/influxdb/v1.5/concepts/glossary/#series-cardinality) recommendations based on your hardware.
 If the system has memory constraints, consider storing high-cardinality data as a field rather than a tag.

 ### *Don't encode data in measurement names*